notiz-dev/notiz/content/blog/style-angular-with-tailwindcss.md

 }
 ```

 Add the following snippet to your `src/app.component.html` to see if Tailwind styles the following card.
+(Don't worry about the picture its random)

 ![Angular Tailwind Card](assets/img/blog/style-angular-with-tailwindcss/optimized/angular-tailwind-card.png)